Helping Your Child/ren to Have Healthy Friendships

 Worry, Stress & Anxiety

-This talk will give parents the strategies to help young people manage the worries and stresses of life and avoid the anxiety trap.
-By understanding techniques from CBT and research from neuroscience parents will gain the tools to build their child’s self awareness and self management skills, and boost emotional resilience.
+This talk gives parents an understanding of good and bad stress, real and hypothetical worries, and anxiety.
+It explores strategies to help young people manage the worries and stresses of life and avoid the anxiety trap.
+By understanding techniques from Cognitive Behavioural Therapy and research from neuroscience, parents will gain the tools to build their child’s self-awareness and self-management skills, and boost emotional resilience.

 How To Protect Your Child's Mental Health

 This talk looks at the personal, social and environmental factors affecting mental health.
 It considers which factors we can influence as parents, when we need to seek professional help, and what strategies we can give young people to help them protect their own wellbeing.

 Understand the positives and negatives of your child’s online world.
 Help them become responsible digital citizens, who can manage risk and avoid harm.
 Covering social media use, gaming and cyber bullying, we will explore the latest guidelines on screen time, screen use and the pitfalls to be aware of.

 Resilient Parents, Resilient Children